Run control¶

 LoopWriteIterationsToWorkbook¶

-When performing iterative calculations, the per-iteration results are always written to the .feather output files
+When performing iterative calculations, Autory 3 always writes the per-iteration results to .feather output files.

 Otherwise, the .xlsx output files contain only the final, aggregated results.